Introduction to Our Montana & Yellowstone Park Fly Fishing Trips

 - Fish Ethically: By this, we mean two things.
 1.)
 We always guide with a conservation-oriented mindset: all hooks are barbless, all fish are released except where must-kill regs are in place, we follow “leave no trace” guidelines, and we do my best to avoid fishing over heavily-stressed or actively spawning wild trout.
 2.)
 We behave ethically towards other anglers and guides.
 Namely, we don’t crowd them.
 On Yellowstone Park trips in particular, this generally means we work harder hiking into our fisheries than most outfitters, but we don’t see many (or sometimes any) other anglers once we get there.

-The following rates are in effect for trips booked on or after March 15, 2022.
-Trips booked prior to this date will be charged at the rate quoted when the trip was booked.
+The following rates are in effect for trips booked on or after January 1, 2023.
+Trips booked prior to this date will be charged at the rate in effect when the trip was booked.

-Included in the following rates are: the guide service, water and soft drinks on all trips, a picnic-style lunch on full-day trips, light snacks on 3/4-day trips, soft drinks on all trips when requested, all necessary flies and fishing tackle if you don’t bring your own, and transportation to and from a prearranged meeting point.
+Included in the following rates are: the guide service, water on all trips, a picnic-style lunch on full-day trips, light snacks on 3/4-day trips, soft drinks on all trips when requested, all necessary flies and fishing tackle if you don’t bring your own, and transportation to and from a prearranged meeting point.

 NOT included are: gratuities for your guide (average full-day gratuity is $80 to $150), YNP and/or Montana fishing licenses (if required), private water access fees (if applicable), YNP access fees (if applicable), and wading gear.
 Note that wading gear is not generally necessary on June-September float trips.

-The rates above are “per guide” and refer to the total number of people who go on the trip, whether all are fishing or not (in other words, a non-angling passenger in the boat counts as a client).
+The rates above are per guide and refer to the total number of people who go on the trip, whether all are fishing or not (in other words, a non-angling passenger in the boat counts as a client).
 More than two clients requires booking additional guides.
 The only exception is on family “beginner brookie” wade trips in Yellowstone Park.
 See the beginner trips page for information on these specialty trips.

 Deposit & Cancellation Policies

-Deposit Policy: A 50% deposit is required via credit card to confirm your booking.
-We generally cap deposits at $1500 even on very large bookings.
+Deposit Policy: A 50% deposit is required via credit card or personal check to confirm and hold your booking.

-Cancellation Policy: Deposits are fully refundable up to one month prior to the first date of the trip minus a 3% fee to cover our credit card processing.
+Cancellation Policy: Deposits are fully refundable minus a 5% fee up to one month prior to the first date of the trip.
 Between one month and one week prior to the trip, deposits will be refunded if we are able to rebook the guide(s) assigned to the trip and forfeited if not.
-80% of forfeited deposits go to the guide(s) to make up for lost work.
 Trips canceled within 7 days of the first date of the booking require full payment if we are unable to rebook the guide.
 We strongly suggest purchasing trip insurance.

 Weather and Water Condition-Related Changes: We fish rain, snow, wind, and shine.
-Trips may not be canceled due to unpleasant weather conditions.
-Clients are expected to come prepared for forecast weather conditions in terms of clothing, raingear, and if necessary wading gear suitable for the weather and water conditions.
+Trips may not be canceled due to unpleasant but safe weather conditions.
+Clients are expected to bring or be prepared to rent/purchase clothing, raingear, and if necessary wading gear suitable for the weather and water conditions.
 If the client(s) and guide(s) agree mutually that conditions are dangerous or unfishable, we will attempt to reschedule or modify the trip.
 If this is not possible, we’ll issue a full refund.
 Note that we do not guarantee we’ll be able to fish a specific body of water or use specific fishing techniques.
-Provided that fisheries suitable for the trip type you have booked (float, MT walk-wade, YNP hike-wade, or private water) are available, we expect the trip to run.
-We may also offer alternative options.
+Provided that fisheries suitable for the trip type you have booked (float, float-wade, walk-wade, power boat or private water) are available, we expect the trip to run.

 What if YCFF Cancels?
 If we have to cancel a trip due to dangerous or unfishable weather or water conditions, motor vehicle or boat breakdowns, guide illness or injury, or state or federal closures (usually related to drought or fire), we will issue a full refund if we are unable to reschedule, as well as offer profuse apologies.

 We reserve the right to modify the above policies on a case-by-case basis solely at our discretion.
-We’re not hardcases, here, but we make 80% of our yearly income in five months and need to protect ourselves from late and frivolous cancellations that cost us work.
+We’re not hardcases, here, but we make 90% of our yearly income between mid-April and mid-October and need to protect ourselves from late and frivolous cancellations that cost us work.

 Licensing and Insurance Fine Print